Joining us at 16

 With so many Sixth Forms and Colleges around, how do you pick the right one?

-We focus solely on STEM (Science, Technology, Engineering, Mathematics) and we do it well.
-We know our subjects, employ experienced specialists, and keep it in the heart of everything we do.
-Students are likeminded young people who are looking at either further study, entering directly into a career, or completing an apprenticeship within one of the STEM fields.
+Our curriculum focuses heavily on health and STEM (Science, Technology, Engineering, Mathematics) subjects and we do it well.
+We employ experienced specialist teachers and use our strong industry links to enhance teaching and learning.
+Students are like minded young people who are looking at pathways in University, completing an apprenticeship or entering the world of work within health (medicine, nursing, midwifery, physiotherapy, health sciences) or one of the STEM fields.

 We offer an innovative and exciting way of learning.
 Lessons are a mixture of theory and practical, with an emphasis on workshops, scientific investigations and the use of technology to solve problems and design solutions.
 The curriculum is narrower, although we are able to offer a variety of pathways based on our Engineering and Health specialisms.

 Engineering (BTEC Level 3) Sub Dip (1 A-level equiv.)

 Health and Social Care (BTEC Level 3) Sub Dip (1 A-level equiv.)

 Entry requirements: 5 GCSEs at 9-5 grade including English and Maths.
 Grades 9-6 in any subject selected at A level.